The aim of this Barbell Buying Guide is to help you choose the barbell that’s best suited for you, and your needs.

 Black oxide bars offer more oxidation protection than bare steel and do not require as much maintenance as bare steel.

-Zinc finish protects the weight bar even more from rust than the steel and black oxide finish.
+Zinc finish protects the barbell even more from rust than the steel and black oxide finish.
 However, they can quickly lose their sheen, so more regular maintenance is required to keep them looking their best.

-Chrome finish weight bars is the most expensive finish, but offers the best protection from rusting.
+Chrome finish bars are the most expensive finish, but offers the best protection from rusting.
 Depending on the quality, chrome finish bars can feel slightly slippery compared to bare steel.
 However, the higher-end barbells tend to have excellent knurling to compensate for this.

-Stainless steel offers a similar, some say even better, feeling to the weight bar than bare steel.
+Stainless steel offers a similar, some say even better, feeling to the barbell than bare steel.
 Oxidation protection is very similar to the chrome finish.
 Stainless steel is usually found on the most high-end weight lifting bars.

 Knurling is made from two sets of diagonal grooves cut into the barbell, usually going in opposite directions.
 This forms tiny diamond shapes, which dig into the skin on your hands when you hold the bar and assist with grip.